Panasonic FZ80 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the FZ80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the FZ80 and the A7R III are recent models that are part of the current product line-up.
-The FZ80 replaced the earlier Panasonic FZ70, while the A7R III followed on from the Sony A7R II.
+The FZ80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic FZ80 better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.